quintenadema/mosquitto-js-auth/README.md

 # Mosquitto JS auth

-Mosquitto JS auth is a lightweight and straightforward plugin for the Mosquitto MQTT broker, designed to pass user credentials (username and password) to a custom script for authentication.
+Mosquitto JS auth is a lightweight plugin for the Mosquitto MQTT broker, written in C, designed to pass user credentials (username and password) to a custom JS script for user authentication.

 ## Features
 - Simple integration
 - Minimal and lightweight
 - ACL check support